codeforbtv/strategic-plan/index.md

 Goal
 ----

 The first year goal of Code for BTV is to facilitate sustainable collaboration on civic software between coders, designers, and civic organizations.
+Code for BTV will develop a pipeline of civic organizations in need of civic software, as well as a pipeline of coders and designers able to develop, deploy, and maintain civic software and infrastructure.

 ### Vision